mxtlrr/dist2/README.md

 2. The server will acknowledge this, and waits for the client to send a RDY message.
 3. Upon the RDY message, the server sends a data packet to the client, to compute $n$ digits at an offset $o$, which starts at 0 digits past the decimal points.
 	- On other clients, it will tell the client to compute $k+n$ digits, aka, computing digits sequentially.
 4. Once computation is completed, the client sends a DONE message.
 Server will acknowledge it and make other, weaker, clients validate the computed value
 	- This is simply checking the first two digits of the computed amount by recomputation
 	- If something goes wrong, i.e. discrepancy, then the client recomputes the value and sends it back, with a FIXCOMP message.
 5. After all clients send a FIXCOMP message, the server combines the results and the cycle repeats.

 You can view the diagram in the [`arch`](./arch/graph.md) directory

+## Architecture Implementation Roadmap
+- [X] Send information to server about client information
+- [X] Server acknowledges and waits for client to be ready to send info
+	- [X] Tells the client to compute $n$ digits at offset $o$.
+	- [ ] Prioritizes clients with more that $j$ threads
+	- [X] Client can both
+		- [X] Compute $\sqrt{2}$ with decent precision, enough for what
+		- [X] Send the data back to the server, which stores it.
+- [ ] Implement checking
+	- [ ] Server-side signal
+	- [ ] Client-side
+- [ ] Optional stuff
+	- [ ] Send a terminate signal to all clients once a desired precision is wanted

 ## Notes
 1. "Weaker" clients mean that they don't have as much computing power.
 If client $A$ has 4 threads, and client $B$ has